jump-group/ionic-3-firebase-auth-starter/README.md

 ```
 - Run ```ionic serve``` command.

-:exclamation:
+:exclamation: :exclamation:
-This app uses `Firebase 5.5.6`
+This app uses `Firebase 5.5.6`.
 It can be necessary to downgrade the firebase version to `4.12.1` in order to create the production .apk/.ipa

-## ITA
+## ITA :it:
 La seguente app per Ionic 3 utilizza il servizio di autenticazione e database di Firebase includendo le funzionalità:
 - Registrazione
 - Login